evandrojr/expert-ai/README.md

 ```

 ## Run
-Close chromium before and run it with googledp enabled.
+Close chromium and run it with googledp enabled.

 ```
 killall chromium